International Baccalaureate (IB) Middle Years Programme (MYP)

 At the core of all IB Programmes is the learner profile, 10 attributes fostered in students that promote their development as responsible members of their local, national, and global communities.

-What does it mean to be Principled?
+What does it mean to be Reflective?

-What does it mean to be Principled?
+What does it mean to be Reflective?

 Programme News